akariba/Materials-1/README.md

-STOP ALL TESTING.

-The Apple 6-minute test is NOT conclusive because you confirmed the old 32-company UI batch was still running concurrently on the same single-worker FastAPI backend.

-I want a completely clean backend before any further diagnosis.

-Do NOT modify code.
-Do NOT modify Stylus.
-Do NOT modify the preset.
-Do NOT start Apple.
-Do NOT run Step 2.5.
-Do NOT work on Step 3.

-1. Stop/terminate all stale Step 2.5 test jobs and old in-flight Runner calls from this local development session.

-2. Gracefully restart the existing local backend using the normal project startup method if that is the safest way to clear them.

-3. After restart, verify there are ZERO active Step 2.5 assessment requests.

-4. Verify the backend is healthy.
+The backend is confirmed clean:

-Return ONLY:

-OLD 32-COMPANY BATCH: STOPPED / ACTIVE
+OLD 32-COMPANY BATCH: STOPPED
-OLD RUNNER CALLS: 0 / <number>
+ACTIVE OLD RUNNER CALLS: 0
-BACKEND RESTARTED: YES / NO
-BACKEND HEALTH: PASS / FAIL
+BACKEND HEALTH: PASS
-ACTIVE STEP 2.5 JOBS: <number>
+ACTIVE STEP 2.5 JOBS: 0
-READY FOR CLEAN APPLE TEST: YES / NO
+READY FOR CLEAN APPLE TEST: YES

-DO NOT start Apple yet.
+NOW RUN THE CLEAN APPLE TEST.

+Use exactly ONE company only:

+Company: Apple Inc.
+Ticker: AAPL
+CIK: 0000320193

+Use the exact Step 2.5 backend route used by the real application.

+IMPORTANT:

+- Apple only.
+- Do NOT run the 32-company population.
+- Do NOT run another company.
+- Do NOT modify code before this test.
+- Do NOT modify the Stylus preset.
+- Do NOT work on Step 3.
+- No retries.
+- Hard maximum runtime: 6 minutes.

+Trace these checkpoints:

+1. BACKEND_REQUEST_RECEIVED
+2. COMPANY_SELECTED
+3. STYLUS_RUN_STARTED
+4. RUNNER_STREAM_OPEN
+5. FINAL_RESPONSE_RECEIVED
+6. ARTIFACT_PARSED
+7. EVIDENCE_VALIDATED
+8. SCORING_CREATED
+9. JOB_COMPLETED

+At the end return ONLY:

+APPLE TEST: PASS / FAIL

+RUNNER TIME:
+FINAL RESPONSE RECEIVED: YES / NO
+ARTIFACT PARSED: YES / NO
+EVIDENCE VALIDATED: YES / NO
+SCORING CREATED: YES / NO
+JOB COMPLETED: YES / NO

+FAILURE POINT:
+NONE or exact failed checkpoint

+Do not do anything else after this test.